Maxvgrad/perceiver-rnn/blogpost.md

 ### Models
 #### Baseline
-For the baseline model we're using the PilotNet implementaiton introduced in https://arxiv.org/pdf/1604.07316.
+For the baseline model we're using the PilotNet implementaiton introduced in ["End to End Learning for Self-Driving Cars"][2].
 We keep the architecutre uchanged, and use the following layers:
 ```
 class PilotNet(nn.Module):
     def __init__(self) -> None: